nyergler/bytes-chars-codecs-strings/index.rst

   coding system -- not a lot.
-* The code pages worked fine for some applications -- if you were writing a French document you'd use Latin-1, and if you were writing in Russian you'd you KOI8, but what if your French document needed to quote Russian?
+* The code pages worked fine for some applications -- if you were writing a French document you'd use Latin-1, and if you were writing in Russian you'd use KOI8, but what if your French document needed to quote Russian?
 * Unicode started out with 16 bit characters instead of 8, but has since expanded the code space.